Zylann/godot_voxel/doc/source/smooth_terrain.md

 Another approach consists in storing multiple indices in every voxel, and how much of each of those it has, using weights.
 This allows to define gradients since a stretch of land can then gradually transition between voxels having little to more of a certain texture, while other textures decrease.
 The implementation can store up to 4 different textures per voxel.

-This format however has a number of drawbacks: it is much heavier and complicated to manipulate.
+This format however has a lot of drawbacks: it is much heavier and complicated to manipulate.
 The implementation also limits texture count to 16.

 The data for the 4 textures (`a`, `b`, `c`, `d`) is encoded over two channels, [INDICES](api/VoxelBuffer.md#i_CHANNEL_INDICES) and [WEIGHTS](api/VoxelBuffer.md#i_CHANNEL_WEIGHTS), both using a depth of 16 bits.
 So each texture only has 4 bits of precision.